m-c-hill/trivia-api/frontend/README.md

 ### Request Formatting

-The frontend should be fairly straightforward and disgestible.
+The frontend should be fairly straightforward and digestible.
 You'll primarily work within the `components` folder in order to understand, and if you so choose edit, the endpoints utilized by the components.
 While working on your backend request handling and response formatting, you can reference the frontend to view how it parses the responses.

 After you complete your endpoints, ensure you return to the frontend to confirm your API handles requests and responses appropriately: